stanstrup/minimal-mistakes/README.md

 # My Personal Website

 This is the raw version of my website which is hosted [here](http://srijanshetty.in).
-The website is powered by [Minimal Mistakes Jekyll Theme](https://github.com/mmistakes/minimal-mistakes), with two major changes:
+The website is powered by [Minimal Mistakes Jekyll Theme](https://github.com/mmistakes/minimal-mistakes), with three major changes:

 - **Automated Deploys**: Directly deploy to GitHub pages by running `npm run deploy`
 - **Category wise display of articles**: In addition to the timeline that *minimal-mistakes* provides, I've configured a page to display all the posts by categories.